Siege of Stettin (1659): Siege

 On the night of 18 October, the Swedes launched a powerful sortie through Fruporten, one of the city's gates, against the foremost Allied siege works, managing to destroy them after fierce fighting.
-The Allied success on the south-western front with the fall of the redoubt on Oberwiek Mountain worried the Swedes somewhat, but the Allies had not yet been able to completely block the waterways, which came from this direction and flowed into the city.
+The Allied success on the southwestern front with the fall of the redoubt on Oberwiek Mountain worried the Swedes, but the Allies had not yet been able to completely block the waterways, which came from this direction and flowed into the city.

-On 20 October, the Allies created 13 batteries with newly arrived heavy siege artillery, and after another failed request for surrender, they began bombarding Stettin.
-This bombardment quickly began to damage parts of the city and its defences, but any fires that broke out were quickly quelled by the Stettin's newly formed fire brigade, thus preventing catastrophic damage to the city.
-In late-October, the Austrians managed to take control over two points in the wall in front of the Passauer bastion after fierce fighting.
-At the captured points in front of the Passauer bastion, de Souches established multiple breach batteries to direct concentrated fire on specific parts of the walls in order to create breaches that could be exploited by his men.
-The new prospect of this made the situation critical on this front for the Swedes.
-By this point, the city's garrison had suffered a significant reduction in strength from combat losses and from disease.
+On 20 October, the Allies constructed 13 batteries with newly arrived heavy siege artillery, and after another failed request for surrender, they began bombarding Stettin.
+This bombardment quickly began to damage parts of the city and its defences, but any fires that broke out were promptly quelled by Stettin's newly formed fire brigade, thus preventing catastrophic damage to the city.
+In late October, the Austrians managed to take control over two points in the wall in front of the Passauer bastion after fierce fighting.
+At the captured points in front of the Passauer bastion, de Souches established multiple breach batteries to direct concentrated fire on specific parts of the walls to create breaches that could be exploited by his men.
+The batteries made the situation critical on this front for the Swedes.
+By this point, the city's garrison had suffered a significant reduction in strength from combat losses and disease.

-As early as early-October, the city's burghers had become demoralised after the loss of the redoubt on Oberwiek Mountain, and the Allied bombardment only helped to exacerbate this.
+By early October, the city's burghers had become demoralised after the loss of the redoubt on Oberwiek Mountain, and the Allied bombardment only helped to exacerbate this.
 They told Würtz that they believed the city's only hope was in receiving reinforcements.
-Würtz initially tried to calm them, but was eventually inclined to allow a delegation to be sent to the Swedish commander Carl Gustaf Wrangel, in the Baltic coastal city of Stralsund, some 85 mi to the north-west of Stettin, to request for reinforcements.
-On 25 October, the delegation returned with news that Wrangel had agreed that reinforcements would indeed be sent to the besieged city.
-Despite this, the burghers requested yet another delegation to be sent to Wrangel to insist on urgency when the Austrians finally broke through the main fortifications on the south-western front.
-Würtz once more tried to calm the burghers as he was acutely aware of the Allies' heavy losses, but allowed another delegation to be sent anyway.
+Würtz initially tried to calm them but eventually permitted a delegation to be sent to the Swedish commander Carl Gustaf Wrangel, in the Baltic coastal city of Stralsund, some 85 mi to the northwest of Stettin, to request reinforcements.
+On 25 October, the delegation returned with news that Wrangel had agreed to send reinforcements.
+When the Austrians finally broke through the main fortifications on the southwestern front, the burghers requested that another delegation should be sent to Wrangel to insist on urgency.
+Würtz once more tried to calm the burghers, as he was acutely aware of the Allies' heavy losses, but permitted another delegation to be sent anyway.